 The goal for coordinating a family is to visually break up the colours and shades so that you're not all wearing the same colour on top and bottom.
 Remember the 80's style white t's and blue jeans?
 Yeah, we don't want that.

 If you have multiple children, don't feel like you need to put them all in the same type of outfit.
-For example, one of your daughters could wear a dress and flats, while the other wears a skirt and boots.
+For example, one of your daughters could wear a dress, while the other wears a skirt and top.
 One of your sons could wear a bowtie, while the other one wears suspenders.
 Mixing up the wardrobe pieces will bring great visual interest to the photos.

 I believe that the little ones don't need much by way of accessories, however a sweet headband will add some lovely visual interest and an element of personality to the images.